AnadyaNair/AnadyaNair/README.md

 > **I am a gamer too, soon going to start a YouTube channel with the name of *anadyanaire* for a lot of stuff.
 My website is currently under development.
 And I'm also building a discord bot:**
 <img src = "https://cdn.discordapp.com/attachments/751674561321369723/775614317218889738/Screenshot_2020-11-10_122348.jpg">

 > This is a short glimpse of my Discord bot.
 This image was taken a few months ago, when it was the first stage of my bot.
-This is a private server bot.
+This is a private server bot. <hr>

 * Pronouns - he/him